 - Tapestry

 - Half termly Share in our learning letters

 - End of year reports

 - Class web page

 - Parents Evening

-- Informal conversations at the start and end of the day
+Informal conversations at the start and end of the day

-Prior to joining Nursery, there is a home-school visit.
+Prior to joining our Early years, there is a home-school visit.
 This introduces the staff to the parent and child and enables the staff to observe the child in a familiar environment.
-We also invite all children new to Nursery to a stay and play visit to enable them to become familiar with the staff, the provision and their link chaplains.
+We also invite all children to a stay and play visit to enable them to become familiar with the staff, the provision and their Year 6 buddies.